-This is the work-based evidence that you will be required to produce to demonstrate competence in the workplace.
+This is the portfolio of evidence that you will be required to produce to demonstrate competence in the workplace.
 This is taking on all the learning that has been listed in the previous steps and demonstrating this in the workplace through the safe and proper use of equipment and machines to produce high level components.
-You will create a log book of evidence with the support of your workplace mentor and tutor to showcase your abilities as an engineer and this evidence will lead you though to the “End Point Assessment”.
+You will create a portfolio of evidence with the support of your workplace mentor and tutor to showcase your abilities as an engineer and this evidence will lead you though to Gateway and onto the “End Point Assessment”.

 5. End Point Assessment:

-An external assessor will be arranged by your employer to review all evidence, conduct a full observation and hold an interview with you to determine your ability in the role and ensure that the 4 years training has developed you into a competent and skillful engineer.
-The final grading based on all assessments and evidence provided including a report which supoorts your portfolio will be scored on a Pass.
+An external assessor will be arranged by your employer to review portfolio of evidence, conduct a full observation and hold an interview with you to determine your ability in the role and ensure that the 4 years training has developed you into a competent and skillful engineer.
+The final grading based on all assessments and evidence provided including a report which supoorts your portfolio will be scored on a Fail, Pass anf Distinction.